pipedocs/pipedocs.github.io/content/utils/erodespare.md

 _Label erosion tool._

 `erodespare` erodes a subset of labels (or range of values) in a provided image such that only the deepest k percent of voxels in the label set are retained. `erodespare` _erodes_ an image while _sparing_ the deepest voxels.
-This can be a useful tool for generating tissue maps for nuisance regression in a way that minimisises partial volume effects and decreases the correlation between tissue-based nuisance regressors and the global signal.
+This can be a useful tool for generating tissue maps for nuisance regression in a way that minimizes partial volume effects and decreases the correlation between tissue-based nuisance regressors and the global signal.

 `erodespare` executes in the following order, using its inputs as follows:

  1. Read in the image specified by the `-i` flag
  2. Binarise the image such that voxels with the values specified by the `-v` flag are set to 1 while all other voxels are set to 0
  3. Compute a fractional depth map such that, for instance, a voxel in the 33rd percentile of deepest voxels is assigned a value of 33
  4. Threshold the depth map according to the criterion set by the `-r` flag.
 (This is the erosion step.)